neondatabase/website/content/docs/guides/logical-replication-aurora-to-neon.md

 ## Prepare your destination database

-This section describes how to prepare your source Neon Postgres database (the subscriber) to receive replicated data from your AWS Aurora Postgres instance.
+This section describes how to prepare your source Neon Postgres database (the subscriber) to receive replicated data from your Aurora Postgres instance.

 ### Prepare your database schema

-When configuring logical replication in Postgres, the tables in the source database that you are replicating from must also exist in the destination database, and they must have the same table names and columns.
-You can create the tables manually in your destination database or use a utility like `pg_dump` to dump the schema from your source database.
+When configuring logical replication in Postgres, the tables defined in your publication on the source database that you are replicating from must also exist in the destination database, and they must have the same table names and columns.
+You can create the tables manually in your destination database or use utilities like `pg_dump` and `pg_restore` to dump the schema from your source database and reload it on your destination database.

 If you're using the sample `playing_with_neon` table, you can create the same table on the destination database with the following statement: